-5 Conclusions
+5. Conclusions

 Transformation to continuous cover forestry management need not be more costly than conventional clearfelling and replanting.
 Under the assumptions in this study, increased early thinning revenues and the overlap of rotations may offset increased management overhead costs and harvesting costs in transformation to a simple structure assuming successful natural regeneration.
 In the short term this approach to management appears less costly than conventional management, and in the long term it is more valuable.
-Even assuming management costs twice as high as those for conventional management, the long term value of transformation to a complex structure is very close to that for conventional management.
+The long term value of transformation to a complex structure is much lower than transformation to a simple structure or clearfelling and replanting.
 The outcomes of this study are relatively insensitive to changes in input values.